LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 {:start="2"}
 1. By using engagement attributes you can assign a unique ID to the different goal types; Purchase (Order ID), Leads (Lead ID), and Service activities (the combination of Service ID, Topic and Status).
 When the system recognizes an event with a unique ID as having already been collected in a particular session, metadata, which signals a duplication, is added to the event.
 This allows the system to filter all duplicates from reports and conversions are counted only once.
 This kind of deduplicating is enabled by default and cannot be disabled.

+{: .notice}
 **Note:** For the particular goal _Interact with Visitors_, engagements in the same session will be counted multiple times yet be counted as one “Goal reached”.
 For example, a visitor might chat multiple times within one session, yet it will be counted as only one “Goal reached”.
 You will then see in your reports more engagements  than “Goals reached”.

 ## Goal Conditions

 Some of the targeting conditions only support web engagements.
 You can refer to the full list of supported conditions below to see which conditions are supported in mobile and which are not.

+{: .important}
-**Do not create a mobile app engagement assigned to an irrelevant business goal, as this may be result in ineligible mobile engagements.**
+**Note:** Do not create a mobile app engagement assigned to an irrelevant business goal, as this may be result in ineligible mobile engagements.

 | Conditions | Relevant source |
 | --- | --- |